LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

-There are other similar solutions to Bitbucket but none at present provides a completely *free* solution for hosting *private* repostories, which allow you to keep your work *secret* from others.
+There are other similar solutions to Bitbucket but none at present provides a completely *free* solution for hosting *private* repositories, which allow you to keep your work *secret* from others.

 The basic idea is to keep a main current copy of a project at a place like bitbucket.
 Anywhere that you work, you can download a copy of the